viclw17/viclw17.github.io/_posts/2024-07-20-glsl-cornellbox-breakdown-p2.md

 }
 ```

 Note that the ray direction is picked by pointing from pixel position on the screen `sensorPos` to `pinholePos`.
 Here it seems the pinhole position is moved forward by a small amount from the camera position.
-Sensor position is at z = camPos, so this way `normalize(pinholePos - sensorPos)` will guarantee the ray is shooting into the scene.
+Sensor position is at `z = camPos`, so this way `normalize(pinholePos - sensorPos)` will guarantee **the ray is shooting into the scene**.

 Although the radiance is arriving at the pinhole which is a point, the energy is actually distributed across the sensor plane to form the image.
 Radiance is evaluated with differential solid angle (direction) not differential area.
 As the image is formed on a plane rather than a sphere surface, radiance coming from each ray is contributing different amount to each pixel on the image plane.